alikeaudience/netty_server/readme.md

 4. Writing to files is async, thus imposing little effect on the server's request serving performance.

+5. Note that which method to schedule (swap or writeToNewFile) is now hard coded.

 ## Sending request data of Kafka servers
 1. The producer API documentation is found here. https://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html

 2. Only one instance of Producer is instantiated, in order to improve the performance.

-3. As we are going to directly invoke the Java API provided by Kafka, the following changes must be made to the *server.properties* config file.
+3. As we are going to directly invoke the Java API provided by Kafka, the following changes must be made to the *server.properties* config file on the kafka servers.
 The addresses must be provided, if we want to use the Java APIs.

 ```
 ############################# Socket Server Settings ##########################$